Dandruff Treatment and Remedies

-The use of both aloe vera cream and tea tree oil shampoo have been suggested as ways of relieving the symptoms of mild dandruff.
+Using aloe vera cream and tea tree oil shampoo has been suggested as ways of relieving the symptoms of mild dandruff.
 Other ways to relieve dandruff naturally include taking nutritional supplements, such as the following:

 Many natural health practitioners recommend vitamin E - both as a nutritional supplement and a topical oil treatment - for dandruff.
 Not only is vitamin E thought to help boost blood circulation, including to the blood vessels in the scalp, it may also help keep the scalp moisturised.
-Having good circulation in the scalp may help keep the skin healthy and prevent dryness (poor circulation, claim some experts, may be a contributing factor in the development of dandruff).
+Having good circulation in the scalp may help keep the skin healthy and prevent dryness (poor circulation is often cited as a contributing factor in the development of dandruff).
 You can also top up your vitamin E levels by eating more nuts, seeds, green leafy vegetables, eggs and wheat germ.

-While some hair health experts claim shampooing too often can lead to dandruff - thanks to the way detergent ingredients may irritate the scalp - others believe dandruff may, in some cases, be an allergic reaction to excessive use of hair styling products.
+While some hair health experts claim shampooing too often can lead to dandruff - thanks to the way detergent ingredients may irritate the scalp - others believe dandruff may, in some cases, be an allergic reaction to excessive use of shampoo and hair styling products (ix).
 In this instance, taking a natural supplement containing anthycyanidins may be useful.

-Compounds belonging to the flavonoid family of plant chemicals, anthocyanidins are antioxidants that many believe help suppress the body’s allergic responses.
+Compounds belonging to the flavonoid family of plant chemicals, anthocyanidins are antioxidants that may help suppress the body’s allergic responses.
 These compounds are found naturally in the skin of dark and richly coloured fruit, such as blueberries, blackberries, raspberries and red grapes.